 Prices for this year's Pixels start at £629 (UK) or $649 (US) for the smaller model, and £799 (UK) or $849 (US) for the bigger phone, and it seems probable that Google will follow the same kind of structure this year.

 We have heard whispers that a mid-range Pixel is in the works.
 If three phones do appear, one might be a little lower than that, and one a little higher.
 Having three handsets would allow Google to cover more bases as far as prices go, though it's unlikely it would go all the way up to four figures and iPhone X levels.

-There's no doubt more information will leak out over the next few months – which we'll include here as we get it.
+There's no doubt more information will leak out before launch day – which we'll include here as we get it.
 Before the Pixel 3 phones appear, we're also expecting to see Apple's successor to the iPhone X.

 Pixel 3: all the rumoured features